 - Gather all the ingredients.

-- Butterfly the chicken breast.
+- Butterfly ½ lb boneless, skinless chicken breast.
 Butterflying is a really useful technique to create a uniform thickness throughout a piece of meat so that it will cook more quickly and evenly.
 First, remove the tender (small inner fillet) by cutting away any connective tissue.
 Turn the breast over and with the edge of a knife parallel to the cutting board, cut the length of the side of the breast.
 Carefully slice the breast in half widthwise almost to the other edge.
 Keep the edge intact and open the breast along the fold.

-- Pressing firmly down to hold the filling in place, fold the bottom of the wrapper and start rolling tightly.
+- Pressing firmly down to hold the filling in place, fold up the bottom of the wrapper and start rolling tightly.

 To Store